nomomon/open-alex-mcp/README.md

 Use a FastMCP-compatible client, or see the [FastMCP Client documentation](.github/documentation/fastmcp.docs.md).

 ## Adding New Tools
-- Define new tools in `openalex/tools.py`.
+- Define new tools in the appropriate file in `openalex/` (e.g., `authors_tools.py`, `works_tools.py`, etc.).
 - Use clear docstrings and type annotations for each tool.
-- For new OpenAlex endpoints, add a function and register it as a tool.
+- For new OpenAlex endpoints, add a function and register it as a tool in the relevant module.

 ## Testing
 - Place tests in `tests/`.